B. JANE COWIE

 ABOUT THE ARTIST

 B. Jane Cowie has been working with glass for over 25 years.
-After gaining a Degree in Visual Arts from Sydney College of the Arts, her commitment to art making, desire to learn and passion for glass inspired her to travel extensively.
-She has worked in numerous glass making studios and factories in Australia, England, Europe, USA, Japan, Singapore, India and China to develop her making skills and gain an intimate understanding of glassmaking techniques and applications.
+Gaining a degree in Visual Arts from Sydney College of the Arts (1980-1983), her commitment to art making, desire to learn and passion for glass inspired her to travel extensively.
+She worked in numerous glass making studio and factories in Australia, England, Europe, USA, Japan, Singapore, India and China to develop making skills, increase her knowledge and gain an intimate understanding of glassmaking technique, expertise and installation applications.

-It is clear that her passion for glass and art making continues unabated.
+It is clear that B. Jane Cowie’s passion for glass, art making and large scale projects continues.